kalebsofer/kalebsofer.github.io/README.md

 - **res_primaryLanguage.json**: Main content for your portfolio including project details, skills, and basic information.
 - **portfolio_shared_data.json**: Shared content data such as your name and other personal information.

-### Styling

 To customize the styling, modify the SCSS files in the `src/styles` directory.
-The styles are organized to provide a clean and maintainable structure.

 ## Credit